I starred at the yoga teacher while he exaggerated a gaping yawn followed by a cheesy grin.

 My mind drifted off, searching through the many happy moments in my life that might help me solve this puzzle.
 I noticed many of those memories were connected to my volunteering history.

-I didn’t connect the dots that night but thought ‘no wonder’ as I recently read the 2019 World Happiness Report.
+I didn’t connect the dots that night but thought ‘no wonder’ as I read the World Happiness Report.

 Of course, there’s no single aspect that’ll forever instil happiness.
 But, according to the report, volunteering is one of the top six predictors of life satisfaction around the world.